Frequently Asked Questions

 A film series is a category of movies that UPAC Cinema shows.
 Each series is managed and operated slightly differently.
 There are currently four film series in operation.
 The POP Films are the series of movies shown every Friday night.
 These are the most recent, most popular 2nd run films we can get a hold of.
 Club Films are movies shown every third Saturday.
 These are films that are sponsored by other Union clubs and organizations, both as a fundraiser and as a means of advertising for the sponsoring club.
 Clubs are allowed to choose any movies they want for this series - provided, however, that UPAC Cinema has not chosen it for a POP Films movie.
 MidWeek and Repertory Films are the two series which used to alternate every Wednesday.
 They now fall into a once-per-three-week Saturday rotation with Club Films.
 MidWeek Films are a combination of both movies that could be POP Films if we had more room in the schedule, as well as "New Classics" - movies that might have been POP Films a few years earlier.
 Repertory Films are movies that tend to appeal to a slightly smaller crowd.
 These include Cult Classics, Art films, and Foreign films.

 A different elected UPAC Cinema officer is in charge of each film series.
-The Friday Night Coordinator (FNC) is responsible for POP Films.
-The Saturday Night Coordinator (SNC) is responsible for the Club Films.
+The Head Coordinator is responsible for POP Films.
+The Club Coordinator is responsible for the Club Films.
 The Midweek Coordinator (Mid) and Reperatory Coordinator (Rep) are in charge of the Midweek and Repertory series, respectively.

 How is UPAC Cinema funded?